 under a non-food tree where you do not expect to be working in the soil.

 Good manure comes from horses, cows, rabbits and chickens.
-Take a trip to
+You can get manure for free,

-Other good ingredients for compost include: seaweed, earthworms (night crawlers or red worms),
+Other good ingredients for compost include: earthworms (night crawlers or red worms,

 unbleached paper products (such as brown paper bags), and wood shavings.